-Notwithstanding the longer term positive effects expected to emanate from the PAEF and its conclusion20 in May 2014, the austerity coupled with adverse external and financial conditions significantly constrained the country's ability to grow in the 2011-2013 period.
+Notwithstanding the longer-term positive effects expected to emanate from the PAEF and its conclusion in May 2014, the austerity coupled with adverse external and financial conditions significantly constrained the country's ability to grow in the 2011-2013 period.
 Following these three consecutive years of recession, the Portuguese economy has been recovering, supported by the growth of exports and less depressed levels of domestic demand.
-Between 2014 and 2018, the economic activity, measured by real GDP growth rate, grew near $10\%^{21}$ in accumulated terms and is expected to continue its recovery trend in 2019 supported by both external and internal demand.
+Between 2014 and 2019, the economic activity, measured by real GDP growth rate, grew near 13% in accumulated terms.